Esri/arcgis-gitops/aws/arcgis-enterprise-k8s/README.md

 Instructions:

 1. Provision or import SSL certificate for the ArcGIS Enterprise domain name into AWS Certificate Manager service in the selected AWS region and set "ssl_certificate_arn" property in the config file to the certificate ARN.
-2. Set "arcgis_enterprise_fqdn" property to the ArcGIS Enterprise deployment domain name.
+2. Set "deployment_fqdn" property to the ArcGIS Enterprise deployment domain name.
 3. If Route53 DNS is used, set "hosted_zone_id" property to the Route 53 hosted zone ID of the ArcGIS Enterprise domain name.
 4. Commit the changes to a Git branch and push the branch to GitHub.
 5. Run enterprise-k8s-aws-ingress workflow using the branch.